 Star Trek has been credited with predicting various technologies with startling accuracy.
-Warp drive and transportation beams might still be beyond us, but watch the way the crew of the Enterprise interact with the computer and you will see marked similarities with any householder telling Alexa to switch on some music or put corn flakes on the shopping list.
+Warp drive and transportation beams might still be beyond us, but watch the way the Enterprise’s crew interact with the computer, and you will see marked similarities with any householder telling Alexa to switch on some music or put corn flakes on the shopping list.

 Furthermore, many have suggested that the latest advances in 3D printing point to a future when the replicators by which crew members order synthetic food and drink that looks and tastes no different from the real thing could one day become a reality.

 However, surely the weird and wonderful alien races from the world’s favourite science fiction series are purely the result of vivid imagination and fantasy.
-According to some, however, the future of humanity might bear more than a passing resemblance to one of the series’ most feared creations.
+However, according to some, the future of humanity might bear more than a passing resemblance to one of the series’ most feared creations.

 Stepping into VR

 VR might have been the new craze for 2017, but fitness wearables like the Fitbit have already been around for 10 years.
-When it first came out in 2007, many eyed the device with suspicion.
-Who wants something attached to their arm that is going to be monitoring their heart rate and tracking how much exercise they do?
+When it first came out in 2007, many-eyed the device with suspicion.
+Who wants something attached to their arm that will monitor their heart rate and track how much exercise they do?
 Ten years on, we know the answer – millions of people want exactly that, and the benefits it can bring go without saying.

-Yet while the first Fitbit looked clunky and gave indifferent results, the modern app is smaller, sleeker and smarter than ever.
-At the current rate of progress, even today’s Fitbit will look huge, slow and unwieldly another ten years down the road.
+While the first Fitbit looked clunky and gave indifferent results, the modern app is smaller, sleeker and smarter than ever.
+Even today’s Fitbit will look huge, slow and unwieldy another ten years down the road at the current rate of progress.
 It begs the question of whether

-we will need to redefine “wearable” – after all, the Fitbit of tomorrow needs be no bigger that the microchip your dog or cat has tucked away under its skin.
+We will need to redefine “wearable” – after all, the Fitbit of tomorrow needs be no bigger than the microchip your dog or cat has tucked away under its skin.

-Electronics beneath the skin are only one aspect of our march towards a Borg-like tomorrow.
+Electronics beneath the skin is only one aspect of our march towards a Borg-like tomorrow.
 The way we receive digital information is likely to be the next area in which we will see significant steps, and smart glasses gives us a glimpse of the future.
-Wearable technology is the obvious way of combining the physical and virtual worlds, and where could be more obvious place to do so than in front of your very eyes?
-There are a number of tech startup firms that already unleashing different forms of smart eyewear that feed information to the user by way of micro displays.
-In addition, they provide 120 degrees of vision.
+Wearable technology is the obvious way of combining the physical and virtual worlds, and where could be a more obvious place to do so than in front of your very eyes?
+Some tech startup firms were already unleashing different smart eyewear forms that feed information to the user by way of microdisplays.
+Besides, they provide 120 degrees of vision.

 Inside, outside and before our very eyes.
 Is there anywhere else we can wear technology?
-According to those in the printed circuit industry, there is an obvious answer – and that is to print electronic circuitry directly onto the skin, and do away with the “device” altogether.
+According to those in the printed circuit industry, there is an obvious answer: to print electronic circuitry directly onto the skin and do away with the “device” altogether.

-Developers in Japan say that wearable circuits are the natural progression of the Fitbit type monitors that are so popular today, and despite the technology being at an early stage of development, hypoallergenic sensors have already been created that can be worn continuously without discomfort, and are so light that users soon forget they are there.
+Developers in Japan say that wearable circuits are the natural progression of the Fitbit type monitors that are so popular today.
+Despite the technology being at an early stage of development, hypoallergenic sensors have already been created to be worn continuously without discomfort.
+They are so light that users soon forget they are there.